nick8592/text-guided-image-colorization/README.md

 3. Upload an image and use the interface to control the colors of specific objects in the image.
 But still the model can generate images without a specific prompt.

 4. The model will generate a colorized version of the image based on your input (or automatic).
+See the [demo video](https://x.com/weichenpai/status/1829513077588631987).
 ![Gradio UI](images/gradio_ui.png)